ceciliammurphy/writ40363-portfolio/projects/project4-zed/README.md

 ## 📋 Project Overview

-This is **Project Zed**, an AI-assisted web application built to demonstrate upskilled techniques from WRIT 40363.
-This project represents the culmination of skills learned across Projects 1-3, enhanced through strategic collaboration with AI development tools.

-**Project Goal:** Build an ambitious web application that pushes beyond previous course projects, using AI as a development partner to accelerate learning and tackle new technical challenges.
+This is **Project Zed**, an AI-assisted web application that builds on concepts from Projects 1–3 while introducing more advanced technical patterns.
+The goal was to design and develop a functional, aesthetic, and scalable Link Collection App — a personal, “it-girl inspired,” Pinterest-adjacent tool where users can save, categorize, and view links in a clean grid layout.

+**Project Zed represents:**
+✔️ My strongest integration of HTML, CSS, and JavaScript ✔️ A full modular architecture (3 separate JS modules) ✔️ Async handling for optional thumbnails
+✔️ A refined design system
+✔️ Deep collaboration with AI tools to push beyond my comfort zone

+This project prioritizes **learning, iteration, and understanding over perfection.**

 ---